 The actual process can differ based on your laptop’s model and build.
 You have the option of cloning your current system on your SSD so that you can continue where you left off.
 Otherwise, you can start from scratch and perform a fresh Windows install.

-This guide is a more general outline of how to install an SSD in a Dell laptop, as the specifics of the procedure vary with your laptop.
+This guide is a general outline of how to replace hard drive with SSD, as the specifics of the procedure vary with your laptop.
 The procedure boils down to two basic steps:

 - Preparing your data and system